+- You have the right to expect

+that you will be treated in a

+fair

+manner by all staff

-- 1. You have the right to expect that you will be treated in a respectful, impartial, and fair in the same manner. - 2.
-You have the right to be informed of the rules, procedures, and schedules concerning the operation of the institu- tion.
+in the same manner.

+- 2. You have the right to be informed of the rules, procedures, and schedules concerning the operation of the institu-